esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/EsperSSID.png" alt="alt text" style="max-width:200px;"/>

-You will see a *Checking for updates…* screen.
+You will see a *Checking for Updates…* screen.
 Please be patient as the QR code reader is downloaded to the device.

 <img src="./assets/NewConsole/CheckingUpdates.png" alt="alt text" style="max-width:200px;"/>

 The QR code reader will be installed.

-Once installed, you’ll see the QR code reader on your screen.
+Once installed, the QR code reader will be displayed on your screen.

 <img src="./assets/NewConsole/CaptureScreen.png" alt="alt text" style="max-width:200px;"/>

-Now go to the Esper Console and click on Provisioning Templates in the left menu bar.
-Find the template you want to use, and click on View QR code.
+Next, go to the Esper Console and click or tap on 'Provisioning Templates,' in the left menu bar.
+Find the template you want to use, and click or tap on 'View QR Code.'

 <img src="./assets/NewConsole/ViewQRCode.png" alt="alt text" style="max-width:200px;"/>